aidabyte/Employee-Directory/README.md

 # Genral Info
 > A directory of employees that consist of the employees name, age, picture, and country.
-An employer can access a specific employee by typing in their name or the first leters of their name.
+An employer can access a specific employee by typing in their name or the first letters of their name.
 Also, can search in alphabetical order.

 ## Table of contents
 * [General info](#general-info)